mcowellfau/Alt_lang_proj_2024_Ruby/README.md

 2. Not all of the unit tests function as intended but they were created to the best of my ability
 3. The cleaned_cells.csv file was created as a separate file from the cells.csv provided and can be viewed/downloaded
 4. All functionality has been thoroughly tested and confirmed via replit
+5. For the purpose of unit testing, an additional line has been added to the replit gemfile (gem 'minitest')